-Wet brakes will affect the braking ability of your vehicle.
-Make sure you dry the brakes by applying them several times after the vehicle leaves the water, mud or snow.
+Water will affect the braking ability of your vehicle.
+Make sure you dry the brakes by applying them several times after the vehicle leaves the water.
 On 2-UP models, the vehicle braking distance may be affected when riding with a passenger.
 Safely reduce speed when riding with a passenger.
 Allow greater distance for braking.